AsiaWi/snap-it-up-frontend/README.md

 #### Errors covered

-In case of user going to incorrect address use rwill see Page not found error:
+In case of user going to incorrect address user will see Page not found error:

 ![page_not_found](https://res.cloudinary.com/dmod5eglu/image/upload/v1706241638/page_not_found_bmxs3h.png)